 - to own responsibility for pushing out security patches to the base operating systems, the bespoke code, and the upstream dependencies;

-- to give developers and SREs the same tool to use thus removing "it works on my machine" scenarios
+- to give developers and SREs the same tool to prevent "it works on my machine" scenarios.

 The "tool" that implemented this solution is a running server - a BOSH environment - which: